1587/speaking-exam/00-part5.md

 My answer:

 ```
 No, I don't think so.
-Money doesn't mean happiness

-firstly: For example, friendship can make people happy,
-but money can't buy real friendship.

-secondly: Sometimes, too much money makes you unhappy,
-you will lose direction in life.

-thirdly: You will spend more time earning money and
-you will have less time to enjoy life.

 we are happy, not because of money.
 Think about the past.
 When I was young, I had no money but I was very happy,
 I had many classmates, many friends, many time, no troubles.

-so, friendship make people happy, but money can't buy real friendship.
+so,we can see, for example, friendship make people happy, but money can't buy real friendship.

-sometimes, too much money make people unhappy, you will lose direction in life,

 and you must spend much time to earning money , have less time to enjoying life.

-now
- (We don't live for money.
-Money is not everything.)
+in china, many software engineer work more than 12 hours a day to keep a high salary
+the more money they earn,the less happy they are.

+therefore , money doesn't means happiness.
 ```